biocomplexnet/GitHub.io/README.md

-# Welcome to the 3rd "Summer Retreat on Bioinformatics and Complex Networks 2024"!
+# Welcome to the 4th "Summer Retreat on Bioinformatics and Complex Networks 2025"!

-We are thrilled to announce that this year's event will take place from **July 28th to August 3rd, 2024**.
-Join us at the picturesque Hotel La Casona Minera, nestled in the charming town of Mineral de Pozos, Guanajuato, Mexico.
+We are thrilled to announce that this year's event will take place from **July 13th to 19th, 2025**.
+Join us at the picturesque Hotel La Casona Minera, located in the beautiful and magical colonial city of Antigua, Guatemala.

 <img src="Imgs/1_3rd Summer Camp.png" class="img-responsive" alt="">

-The **3rd Summer Retreat on Bioinformatics and Complex Networks** offers a unique, one-week experience filled with bioinformatics workshops, insightful talks, and extensive networking opportunities.
+The **4th Summer Retreat on Bioinformatics and Complex Networks** offers a unique, one-week experience filled with bioinformatics workshops, insightful talks, and extensive networking opportunities.
 The retreat focuses on a wide array of topics, including biological, computational, and mathematical fields, fostering a multidisciplinary dialogue.
 This year the event is organized by the [Bioinformatics and Complex Networks Lab](https://portal.cinvestav.mx/ira/investigacion/directorio-de-investigacion/dra-maribel-hern225ndez-rosales) at CINVESTAV Irapuato, Guanajuato and the [Developmental Genomics and Regeneration Lab](http://varelab.lavis.unam.mx) at UNAM Campus Juriquilla, Queretaro.

 Take a glimpse into our previous retreats and stay updated by following us on X [@BioinfoComplexN](https://twitter.com/BioinfoComplexN)

 # Location
-The event will take place at [Hotel La Casona Minera](https://lacasonahotel.com/)([C. 5 de Mayo, Zona Centro, 36000 Guanajuato, Gto.](https://maps.app.goo.gl/oMv2D1HGpW67FeMDA)., located in the heart of Mineral de Pozos, Guanajuato.
-This "Pueblo Mágico" enchants visitors with its historic ruins, cobblestone streets, pre-Hispanic music and instruments, and a rich tapestry of crafts, jewelry, traditions, legends, and temazcales.
+The event will take place at [Hotel La Casona Minera](https://lacasonahotel.com/)([C. 5 de Mayo, Zona Centro, 36000 Guanajuato, Gto.](https://maps.app.goo.gl/oMv2D1HGpW67FeMDA)., located in the heart of Antigua, Guatemala.
+This beautiful and magical colonial city enchants visitors with its colonial monuments, museums, cathedrals, handicrafts, and natural beauties.
 It is a place that promises a sanctuary of peace, tranquility, rich culture, and entertainment.
 <img src="Imgs/2_3rd Summer Camp.png" class="img-responsive" alt="">

 The hotel offers fifteen well-appointed rooms.
 The recommended Double room features a single King-size bed, while the Quadruple room includes two Queen-size beds and can accommodate up to five guests, with each room providing a private bathroom.
 If you are traveling alone and open to the idea of sharing a room with another attendee, please indicate this preference on the registration form.
 This arrangement not only fosters networking but also makes the stay more economical.